phoddie/node-red-mcu/readme.md

 - **Function nodes**.
 Exec may not make sense.
 - **Network nodes**.
 The TCP nodes should be possible to implement using ECMA-419 in the same way MQTT has been implemented.
 WebSocket server is possible.
 - **Parser**.
-CSV should be possible to support, but the others (HTML, YAML, XML) are likely impractical.
+XML may be possible.
+HTML, YAML are likely impractical.
 - **Storage** Watch file may not be useful, since there are no other processes modifying files.
 At best, it could monitor for changes made by other nodes.

 The built-in nodes are useful for compatibility with the standard Node-RED behaviors.
 Additional nodes should be added to support embedded features.
 For example, a Preferences node, Display node, etc.